skasai5296/actnetchallenge/README.md

-# actnetchallenge
+# actnetchallenge: Task 3 (Dense-Captioning Events in Videos)
-repo for activity net challenge 2019
-This repository provides a dense video captioning module for ActivityNet Captions Dataset.
+Repo for activity net challenge 2019: Task 3 (Dense-Captioning Events in Videos) This repository provides a dense video captioning module for ActivityNet Captions Dataset.

 TO-DO: